Markup Conventions for jQuery Foundation Sites

 The jQuery sites use 4 typefaces.
 Please see the Typography section of the jQuery Brand Guidelines for more information about our font choices.

-Use Klavika for headings.
+Use Cairo for headings.

 Also for navigation, buttons & actions.